-2.1 The application process for both recognition and exemption from recognition as a clearing agency is similar.
+2.1 2.1 The application process for both recognition and exemption from recognition as a clearing agency is similar in both substance and process, though its oversight program may differ.
 The entity that applies will typically be the entity that operates the facility or performs the functions of a clearing agency.
-The application for recognition or exemption will require completion of appropriate documentation.
+The application for recognition or exemption will require completion of comprehensive and appropriate documentation.
 This will include the items listed in subsection 2.1(1).
-Together, the application materials should present a detailed description of the history, regulatory structure, and business operations of the clearing agency.
+Together, the application materials for either recognition or exemption should present a detailed description of the history, regulatory structure, and business operations of the clearing agency.
 A clearing agency that operates as a CCP, CSD or SSS will need to describe how it meets or will meet the requirements of Parts 3 and 4.
 An applicant based in a foreign jurisdiction should also provide a detailed description of the regulatory regime of its home jurisdiction and the requirements imposed on the clearing agency, including how such requirements are similar to the requirements in Parts 3 and 4.